Laura-LombaNogueira/Laura-LombaNogueira.github.io/README.md

 Red Hat TY Week 2024

-Monday 22nd April
+Monday 22nd
-We started the day at 10 am, Cathal introduced us to the program and explained to our group what Red Hat does as a company.
-Afterwards we were given a tour of the office by Becky, who showed us where our desks were
+We started the day at 10 am, Cathal introduced us to the program and explained to our group what Red Hat does as a company.We did an icebreaker to get to know the names of the people in the room (The other TY students and the college interns) We were each taped a paper with the name of a person (ficticional or real) to our backs and had to ask eachother yes or no questions until we figured out wo we were, I found this a very fun icebreaker and got to know may people's names.
+Afterwards we were given a tour of the office by Becky, who showed us where our desks were.
+After that we were given free time to do whatever we wanted until our next workshop, at 2 pm.
+All 7 TY Interns decided to play Mario Kart on the nintendo switch, which got us talking to eachother.
+After lunch we had our first workshop about Agile with Fortune.
+He teached us about the concept of agility anad adapting to change and then we did an activity using the Kanban method to plan ahead, track progress and maximise productivity.
+We divided into 2 groups and built Mr Potato using the method, writing sticky notes with the tasks we had to do, following the criteria our product owner imposed.
+It was a fun activity and it explained the method very well.
+After we were done building Mr Potato, we did a Retrospective chart, thinking about what went well and what we could've improved on.
+When we finished this task we were allowed to go home.

+Tuesday 23rd
+Today we started the day off at 9:30, it was a much more intense day than Monday as we had 2 workshops.
+The first one was the Git workshop.
+We were in the Valentia room this time.
+The interns teached about the command line and some commands to use on the terminal, we created some folders and files and deleted them, I thought this was very useful.
+Then we moved on to creating a GitHub account